adri567/autogpt/README.md

 AutoGPT is a Xcode Source Editor extension that enhances productivity by leveraging the capabilities of GPT.
 It helps you to automate common coding tasks and streamline your workflow.
 AutoGPT uses the OpenAI's API and gives you the option to choose between four models Davinci, Curie, Babbage and Ada.

+You can also use the strength of ChatGPT which uses GPT-3.5.

 # 🚨 Requirements

 * Xcode 13.0+